department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 ### How do I apply for VA dental care benefits?

 You can apply online by filling out the 10-10EZ health care application.

-[Apply now](/healthcare/apply/).
+<a class="usa-button-primary va-button-primary" href="/healthcare/apply/application/introduction">Apply for Benefits</a>

 ### Where do I go for VA dental care?